About the Program

 Kristen Whissel, Professor.
 Cinema and technological change, computer-generated images and contemporary cinema, digital visual effects, the history and theory of special effects, cinema in transition, American film history, silent American cinema, modernity and early cinema .

-Damon R. Young, Assistant Professor.
+Damon R. Young, Associate Professor.
 Digital media, global art cinema (with a focus on French and francophone), gender and sexuality studies, critical theory.

 Emily Carpenter, Lecturer.